brownerikc/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 ## 6. Clean Up Your Environment

-Once you are done, you can delete the created resources using the following command:
+Once you are done, you can delete the created resources using the `kubectl delete` command:

 ```shell
 kubectl delete pod/redis configmap/example-redis-config